 As Android Police's resident phone insurance guru, I'm here to talk to you briefly about AT&T's new multi-device insurance plan that it's offering postpaid subscribers starting today.
 The premise is simple: pay more money, be able to insure more things.
 They're calling it the Multi-Device Protection Pack, abbreviated MDPP, which is about as catchy as MERS.

 Anyway, the plan works like this - you need at least one connected postpaid AT&T device (phone or tablet) as the "anchor" device on the plan.
+Once you've got that, you can add two additional "non-anchor" devices, which can either be more AT&T-connected smartphones (non-AT&T smartphones are not allowed), tablets, or laptops.
 Read More